Links

 Symbiosis core smart contracts are open source and available at https://github.com/symbiosis-finance/core-contracts

-For security audits of Symbiosis core smart contract, please refer to the Security Audits document.
+For security audits of Symbiosis core smart contract, please refer to Security Audits of Symbiosis

-The Symbiosis protocol mints and burns sTokens during cross-chain operations conducted via the Symbiosis protocol.
-The Portal and Synthesis contracts are the main smart contract of the mint-burnt process:
+The Symbiosis protocol mints and burns sTokens during cross-chain operations performed via the Symbiosis protocol.
+The Portal and Synthesis contracts are the main smart contracts of the mint-burnt process:

-• Whenever Portal locks a number of tokent, Synthesis mints the same number of sTokens (Scheme 1),
+Whenever Portal locks tokens, Synthesis mints the same amount of sTokens (Scheme 1),

-• Whenever Synthesis burns a number of sTokens, Portal on the corresponding blockchain releases the same number of tokens (Scheme 2).
+Whenever Synthesis burns sTokens, Portal on the corresponding blockchain releases the same amount of tokens (Scheme 2) on the corresponding blockchain.

-The Symbiosis protocol works with a chosen stablecoin* on every supported blockchain; for example, it's USDC on Ethereum and BUSD on BNB Chain.
+The Symbiosis protocol works with a chosen stablecoin* on every supported blockchain; for example, it's USDC on Ethereum and BUSD on the BNB chain.
 The sToken for USDC is sUSDC, and the sToken for BUSD is sBUSD.
+The Symbiosis protocol also works with WETH for some blockchains.

-Schemes 1 and 2 show real cases using Ethereum and BNB Chain.
+Schemes 1 and 2 show minting and burning routines.

 About relayers.
 The Symbiosis relayers network is a P2P network with built-in crypto-economic incentivization mechanisms.
 The relayers network is an off-chain part of the Symbiosis protocol.
-The main purpose of the network is a fast, accurate, and secure transfer of information about cross-chain operations conducted via the Symbiosis protocol.
-Please refer to Symbiosis Relayer Network for more information.
+The main purpose of the network is a fast, accurate, and secure transfer of information about cross-chain operations performed via the Symbiosis protocol.
+Please refer to Relayers network for more information.

 SIS is the token of the Symbiosis protocol.
 Token holders can bridge their SIS tokens from Ethereum to the BNB chain via the Symbiosis protocol: Schemes 3, 4 below.